Refugee couple work their way from Congo to New Zealand through FCA and UNHCR complementary pathways programme

 Diane worked hard at her company, Techno Brain, which ultimately led to a chance to move to New Zealand, via a UNHCR programme.

-With Diane and Eric both employed, they decided to move to a one-bedroom house in Namungoona, paying a monthly rent of 150,000 (approximately 40 dollars) shillings.
+With Diane and Erick both employed, they decided to move to a one-bedroom house in Namungoona, paying a monthly rent of 150,000 (approximately 40 dollars) shillings.
 Despite the challenges, Diane persevered, even when faced with ridicule from her coworkers for her English skills.
 Although she was fluent in English, her strong accent sounded different and was mocked.
-Eric stood by her side, encouraging her to keep learning and improving, and his support helped her to stay motivated and confident.
+Erick stood by her side, encouraging her to keep learning and improving, and his support helped her to stay motivated and confident.
 Diane kept learning and in a few years had seven different language under her belt.

 UNHCR programme